The College of Visual and Performing Arts offers the following Bachelor’s Accelerated/Master’s Degree programs:

 - Endorsement Worksheet

 - Find detailed information about the Endorsement Worksheet and process.
-Questions can also be sent to email@example.com.
+Email with any questions.

 Checking Your Application Status: